Former Niles chamber president dies at 85 - Leader Publications

 NILES — The greater Niles business community has lost one of its greatest supporters.

 Past president of the Four Flags Area Chamber of Commerce Director Ron Sather, 85, died Tuesday at his home in Buchanan.
 The former Niles resident served 15 years as the chamber director prior to his retirement in 2013.
 Additionally, he served as past president of both the Retail Trade Council and the Merchants Association, as well as Director at Large for the Federated Garden Clubs of Michigan.
-He was also involved in the Four Flags Garden Club, Civitan and Rotary.
+He was also involved in the Four Flags Garden Club, United Way, Junior Achievement, Civitan and Rotary.

 “During his time at the chamber, Ron worked tirelessly to support area businesses and acted as a true champion of our region,” wrote representatives of the Greater Niles Chamber of Commerce in a Tuesday night Facebook post.
 “Ron’s passing represents an enormous loss to this community, and our most heartfelt condolences go out to Ron’s family, friends and neighbors.”